What is Lenders’ Mortgage Insurance and How Does it Work?

 LMI and the First Home Loan

 A First Home Loan is a special home loan for first home buyers, which only requires a 5% deposit.
-First Home Loans are underwritten by Housing New Zealand (a government corporation) and are issued by several lenders.
+First Home Loans are underwritten by Housing New Zealand (a government corporation) and are issued by several lenders, including: Westpac, Kiwibank, The Co-operative Bank, SBS Bank and Unity.

-They include: Westpac, TSB, Kiwibank, The Co-operative Bank, and the SBS Bank.
-Because of the low deposit, you’re required to pay an LMI levy of 1% of your mortgage amount, which can be rolled into the loan.
+Because borrowers only need a 5% deposit for a First Home Loan, they are required to pay an extra LMI levy of 0.5% of their mortgage amount, which can be rolled into the loan.

 How to avoid lenders’ mortgage insurance